HeasonLee/FCDFusion/README.md

 `cd FCDFusion`

 ## Fuse image pairs
-1. Put visible image and corresponding infrared image into "/input/visible" and "/input/infrared", respectively.
-The two .jpg input images should in the same shape and has the same name like "xxx.jpg".
+1. Put visible images and corresponding infrared images into "/input/visible" and "/input/infrared", respectively.
+The two paired input images should in the same shape and has the same name like "xxx.jpg".
 You can change codes in "fuse.py" to change the available image type.
-1. Run the fusion methods: `python fuse.py`
+2. Run the fusion methods: `python fuse.py`
-2. Fusion results of RGB, YIQ, HSV and FCDFusion methods will be saved in "/output/<method name>".
+3. Fusion results of RGB, YIQ, HSV and FCDFusion methods will be saved in "/output/<method name>".

+- 6 pairs of test images are already in "/input/visible" and "/input/infrared".
+You can find more test image pairs in VIFB or other datasets.

+## Compute color deviation metric